Bi-Coloured-Python-Rock-Snake/creature/README.md

 ## Intro

-This project demonstrates the use of greenlet as a bridge to async code.
+This project demonstrates the use of **greenlet as a bridge to async code**.
 It can make code written for blocking I/O to work with async I/O.
 An example can be an ORM that previously used blocking database drivers and starts using an async database driver.